- Date : 27/06/2020

 Action: Review a company’s financials and run a trend analysis of its stock price movements in the backdrop of the industry and market movements.
 Don’t hesitate to seek professional help.

 To ensure your risk management strategies are working, monitor your portfolio periodically.
 Track the performance and review your portfolio at regular intervals to ensure that the returns are in line with your financial goals.
-Don’t hesitate to rebalance by shifting your investments to better-performing investment products.
+Don’t hesitate to rebalance and further diversify investment by shifting your investments to better-performing products.
 Similarly, it’s better to sell a poor performer rather than let it weigh you down.
 However, do not overdo this exercise.
 Reviewing your portfolio on a daily basis might induce you to get carried away by the emotions and events of the market.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment or legal advice.
 You should separately obtain independent advice when making decisions in these areas